savanahsellers/beangorl/README.md

-- 👋 Hi, I’m @beangorl
+- 👋 Hi, I’m Savanah!
-- 👀 I’m interested in game development.
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning JQuery, NodeJS, Python, and C#.
+- 🌱 I’m currently learning C++, Java, and Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various projects I am working on for school and for fun!
-- 📫 How to reach me ...
+- 📫 How to reach me: savanahsellers@gmail.com.

 <!---
 beangorl/beangorl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.